zencq/Pi/README.md

 The first script **prepare**s your save by adding up to 100,000 seeds to it.
 If your save wont load or for any other reason you can easily split this step into multiple parts by appending the current iteration and how many you need in total.
+There need to be at least one procedural item in the corresponding inventory.

 ```
 python procedural_prepare.py PATH_TO_SAVE ITEM_ID [ITERATION TOTAL_ITERATIONS]